-IAI: None Vehicle/Machinery Rescue Operations is designed to acquaint the student with techniques used in auto and machinery extrication.
+IAİ: None 1.2 Vehicle/Machinery Rescue Operations is designed to acquaint the student with techniques used in auto and machinery extrication.
 Emphasis will be on safety of personnel at emergency incidents, scene size-up, and management of the emergency scene, as well as function of the tools utilized in vehicle and machinery extrication.
-This course meets the requirements as defined by the Office of the Illinois State Fire Marshal, and NFPA 1670.
-Prerequisite: FRE 101 or consent of instructor and OSFM - Technical Rescue Awareness Certificate.
-Credit: 3 semester hours Lab: 2 Lecture: 2
+This course meets the requirements as defined by the Office of the Illinois State Fire Marshal, and NFPA 1670 Prerequisite: FRE 101 or consent of instructor and OSFM - Technical Rescue Awareness Certificate.
+Credit: 3 semester hours Lecture: 2 Lab: 2 operating at emergencies.
+Prerequisite: None Corequisite: FRE 101 Credit: 3 semester hours Lecture: 3